cromwellryan/sweetelixir/08-advanced/processes.md

 iex(5)>
 ```

-The first example above using `spawn_link`, we see the process terminate cascade to our own iex session from the `** (EXIT from #PID<0.64.0>)` error.
+The first example above using `spawn_link`, we see the process termination cascade to our own iex session from the `** (EXIT from #PID<0.64.0>)` error.
 Our iex session stays alive because it is internally restarted by a process Supervisor.
 Supervisors are covered in the next section on OTP.